 If you’ve made it through to the end of your first draft, well done!
 You did it!
 Now, how are you going to edit?
 This is the next big decision of the novelist.

 Most writers like to leave the manuscript for a month before beginning the editing process.
 It’s like baking a cake.
 You measured out all the ingredients, then you mixed them together and baked it.
 Now you’ve got to let it cool before you can make it perfect with the icing.

-Once you’re ready to edit, it’s a good idea to figure out how many draft versions you’re intending to write.
+Once you’re, it’s a good idea to figure out how many draft versions you’re intending to write.
 You can create a new draft version for each small change, or you can choose to only change the version when you’re working on a different type of edit.

 Many writers decide to start with a structural edit—an edit of the overall structure of your novel—to identify any areas where the plot or characters might need a bit more development.
 Then they might check the context and factual details to ensure the story makes sense, depending on the setting.

 Line edits are a subject of debate for some writers.
 Typos and sentence rewrites are a vitally important part of editing.
 Do you want to do it at the beginning of your editing process or at the end, after you’ve made other changes?

 Editing is different for every writer, and every novel poses different challenges.
 Remember, you’re not aiming for perfection.
 There will be a point where it is good enough to let go and share it with others.

 Writing can be a lonely craft.
 Sure, you have your main character to chat to, but that might be frowned upon.
 Luckily, you can join a writing group where you can meet others with a flair for creating fictional worlds and characters.

 A writing group can be a great place for bouncing ideas off people and testing your story.
 If you’ve got writer’s block, they will completely understand and offer advice on how to move through it to achieve your goals.